vtex-apps/minicart/README.md

   }
 ```

-Then, add `minicart` block into your app theme as we do in our [Dreamstore app](https://github.com/vtex-apps/dreamstore/blob/master/store/blocks.json).
+Then, add `minicart` block into your app theme as we do in our [Store theme app](https://github.com/vtex-apps/store-theme/blob/master/store/blocks.json).

 Now, you can change the behavior of the minicart block that is in the store header.
 See an example of how to configure:
 ```json